RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 	![screenshot](snow-sprite.png)

-	The sprite contains 2 costumes, a normal costume, and one that shows which direction the snowball is facing.
+	The sprite contains two costumes, a normal costume, and one that shows which direction the snowball is facing.

 	![screenshot](snow-costume.png)